simon-ottenhaus/backprop/README.md

 ## Data Scaling Analysis

 Using the tools provided in this repo you can reproduce (data) scaling laws for neural networks.
 One prominent example is the [GPT-3 paper](https://arxiv.org/abs/2005.14165) where the validation loss scales with compute and model size.

+You can also find this relationship in speech recognition.
+There the WER per unique word scales with the word frequency in the training data.

-On a much scaller scale, you can reproduce data scaling. `train_xor_data_scaling.py` trains a series of neural networks on the XOR problem with increasing amounts of training data (from 10 to 1000 samples).
+On a much scaller scale, you can also reproduce this data scaling effect. `train_xor_data_scaling.py` trains a series of neural networks on the XOR problem with increasing amounts of training data (from 10 to 1000 samples).
 Each training is repeated 10 times.

 ![Data Scaling Analysis](xor_data_scaling.png)